projectara/greybus-spec/source/operations.rst

 network switch is configured properly the connection can be used for data transfer (and in particular, for operations).

-Each CPort in a Greybus Module has associated with it a protocol.
-The protocol dictates the way the CPort interprets incoming operation messages.
-Stated another way, the meaning of the operation type found in a request message depends on which protocol the connection uses.
+Each CPort in a Greybus Module has associated with it a Protocol.
+The Protocol dictates the way the CPort interprets incoming operation messages.
+Stated another way, the meaning of the operation type found in a request message depends on which Protocol the connection uses.
-Operation type 5 might mean "receive data" in one protocol, while operation 5 might mean "go to sleep" in another.
-When the AP Module establishes a connection with a CPort in another Module, that connection uses the CPort's advertised protocol.
+Operation type 5 might mean "receive data" in one Protocol, while operation 5 might mean "go to sleep" in another.
+When the AP Module establishes a connection with a CPort in another Module, that connection uses the CPort's advertised Protocol.

-Each Greybus protocol has a two-byte version associated with it.
+Each Greybus Protocol has a two-byte version associated with it.
-This allows protocols to evolve, and provides a way for protocol handling software to correctly handle messages transferred over a connection.
-A protocol version, for example 0.1, consists of a major and minor part (0 and 1 in this case).
-The major version is changed (increased) if new features of the protocol are incompatible with existing protocol handling code.
+This allows Protocols to evolve, and provides a way for Protocol handling software to correctly handle messages transferred over a connection.
+A Protocol version, for example 0.1, consists of a major and minor part (0 and 1 in this case).
+The major version is changed (increased) if new features of the Protocol are incompatible with existing Protocol handling code.
 Protocol changes (such as the addition of optional features) that do not require software changes are indicated by a change to the minor version number.

-Greybus protocol handling code shall record the maximum protocol version it can support.
-It shall also support all versions (major and minor) of the protocol lower than that maximum.
-The protocol handlers on the two ends of the connection negotiate the version of the protocol to use when a connection is established.
-Every protocol implements a *version* operation for this purpose.
-The version request message contains the major and minor protocol version supported by the sending side.
+Greybus Protocol handling code shall record the maximum Protocol version it can support.
+It shall also support all versions (major and minor) of the Protocol lower than that maximum.
+The Protocol handlers on the two ends of the connection negotiate the version of the Protocol to use when a connection is established.
+Every Protocol implements a *version* operation for this purpose.
+The version request message contains the major and minor Protocol version supported by the sending side.
 The recieving end decides whether that version should be used, or if a different (lower) version that it supports should be used instead.
-Both sides use the version of the protocol contained in the response.
+Both sides use the version of the Protocol contained in the response.

-The Greybus Operations mechanism forms a base layer on which other protocols are built.
+The Greybus Operations mechanism forms a base layer on which other Protocols are built.
 Protocols define the format of request messages, their expected response data, and the effect of the request on state in one or both Modules.
-Users of a protocol can rely on the Greybus core getting the operation request message to its intended target, and transferring the operation status and any other data back.
+Users of a Protocol can rely on the Greybus core getting the operation request message to its intended target, and transferring the operation status and any other data back.
 In the explanations that follow, we refer to the interface through which a